Stupid Simple IRAC

 Here’s an example application of the sub-rule for the “harmful or offensive contact” sub-issue:

-Another, more straightforward example that hits each portion of the sub-rule we cited above:
+Another, more granular example that hits each portion of the sub-rule we cited above:

 • Harmful or offensive contact with P’s person